lakejs/lake-docs/reference/button.md

   * `root`

-    Specifies the element to which the button is appended.
+    Specifies the element to which the button will be appended.

     Type: [Nodes](/reference/nodes.md)

   * `name`

-    Specifies the name of the button.
+    Specifies the unique name for the button.

     Type: `string`

   * `onClick`

-    Specifies the function triggered when clicked.
+    Specifies the callback function executed when the button is clicked.

     Type: `function`

   * `type` <Badge type="info" text="Optional" />

-    Specifies the type of the button.
+    Specifies the button style.

     Type: `'primary' | 'default'`

+    Default: `default`

   * `icon` <Badge type="info" text="Optional" />

-    Specifies the button icon.
+    Specifies an icon to be displayed on the button.

     Type: `HTML string`

   * `text` <Badge type="info" text="Optional" />

-    Specifies the button text.
+    Specifies the text label displayed on the button.

     Type: `string`

   * `tooltip` <Badge type="info" text="Optional" />

-    Specifies the tooltip for the button.
+    Specifies the tooltip text shown when the user hovers over the button.

     Type: `string`

   * `tabIndex` <Badge type="info" text="Optional" />

-    Specifies the tab order.
+    Specifies the tab order of the button.

     Type: `number`